Home Guides Recipes Safety Resources Download Free

 View on Amazon

-EarthSmart biodegradable pots with soft bases for easy food release.
-Leakproof, stackable, microwave/dishwasher safe.
-60ml size ideal for early weaning purees.
-BPA-free, 4m+.
+Biodegradable pots with soft bases for easy food release.
+Leakproof, stackable, microwave and dishwasher safe.
+60 ml.
+BPA-free.

 £5–£10